Scotch Whisky Experience: Recent developments

 In 2013, the attraction celebrated its 25th birthday, which included the launch of an anniversary blend and the unveiling of a one-off commemorative Quaich.
 Amber Restaurant and Whisky Bar – located in the vaults of the attraction – also underwent a refurbishment, unveiling a new bar which offered over 360 different whiskies from across Scotland.

 The attraction's six-year, £7m programme of refurbishments came to an end in 2015 with an upgrade of the building's corporate spaces.

+In January 2023, the attraction began work on a new tour experience.

 Visitor numbers

 In 2013, 300,000 people visited the attraction, with more than 155,000 taking the tour.
 These figures rose to 308,000 people in 2014, with 157,000 taking the tour.
+In 2023 cumulative visitor numbers totalled 8.5 million.
 While visitors from traditional markets made up the bulk of visitors, people from emerging whisky markets, including China, Brazil and India, made up a large proportion of visitors.